tum-cit-pl/precision-recovery-mixed-flowsens-benchmarks/README.md

 - `README.md`: this file

+There are two branches of the `analyzer` repository of relevance here:

+- `pldi25_eval_runtime` used to measure runtimes.
+- `pldi25_eval_stats` collects additional statistics but is slower.

+In the artifact, `analyzer` is already checked out and dependencies are installed.
+If not proceed to **General setup of the analyzer** at the bottom.

 # Getting Started

 The artifact is a virtual machine packaged for `Oracle VirtualBox 6.1`, which is available from [Oracle](https://www.virtualbox.org/) and through the package manager of most distributions.
 The operating system is Ubuntu 24.04 LTS.